hheisig51/Multi-Use-Trails/README.md

 #### 9/11/2023 to 10/6/2023

-Weeks -3 through 0

 This was the time period between our individual presentations, and when we presented as a group.

-NEEDS TO BE UPDATED

 ---